 An optional Origin Shield enables defining a KeyCDN server as a shield.
 If other edge servers haven't cached content, they'll fetch it from the shield rather than the origin.
 This reduces traffic to your server, but will also fractionally cut CDN performance as edge servers have an extra step to read new content.

 Other features include header manipulations (add a canonical header to improve SEO), options to cache or strip cookies, or set up a custom robots.txt.
+Security options include the ability to block bad bots, while a Secure Token feature may help you prevent hotlinking.

 Once your zone is created, KeyCDN assigns you a URL along the lines of mydomain-8c93.kxcdn.com.
 As usual, you can set up a custom CNAME record to make this more readable (cdn.mydomain.com).
 Change your site code to use this for objects you'd like to cache – "www.mydomain.com/image.jpg" becomes "cdn.mydomain.com/image.jpg" – and KeyCDN kicks in.
 On the first access, it reads the original file and shares it around the network.
 On subsequent accesses, the visitor is served the image from the nearest edge location.